khiguera/cppcheckTutorial/README.md

 	Print help text.

--I \<dir\>

-	Give include path.
-Give several -I parameters to give several paths.
-First given path is checked first.
-If paths are relative to source files, this is not needed.

--i \<dir\>

-	Give path to ignore.
-Give several -i parameters to ignore several paths.
-Give directory name or filename with path as parameter.
-Directory name is matched to all parts of the path.

 --inline-suppr

 	Enable inline suppressions.
 Use them by placing comments in the form:
 	// cppcheck-suppress memleak before the line to suppress.

--j \<jobs\>

-	Start <jobs> threads to do the checking work.

 -q, --quiet